 Beginning with the earliest travels of corn and her stories in the Americas, students will learn about the rich histories, traditions, narratives, and uses of "maize" from indigenous communities and nations, as well as its subsequent proliferation and adaptation throughout the world.
 In addition to literary and historical sources students will engage with a wide variety of texts (from material culture to popular entertainment, public policy and genetics) in order to deepen their understanding of cultural, political, environmental, and economic changes that have characterized life in the Americas.

-Limited to 20 students.
+Limited to 18 students.
 Priority given to those students who attend the first day of the class.
 Open to first-year students with consent of the instructor.
-Omitted 2016-17.
-Professor Henderson.2015-16: Offered in Spring 2016
+Spring semester.
+Professor Henderson.2018-19: Offered in Spring 2019

 In this course, students will play and analyze video games while engaging texts from a variety of other critical and creative disciplines.
 Assignments for this course will be scaled by experience-level.
 No experience with video games or familiarity with computer coding is required for this course, as the success of this method will require that students come from a wide variety of skill levels.